AnruthaKamal/TransEase-/README.md

 1. **Clone the Repository**: Clone the TransEase repository to your local machine.

 2. **Install Dependencies**: Ensure that you have all the required dependencies installed.
 You can install them using the following command: `pip install -r requirements.txt`

+3. **Navigate to the Directory**: Use the `cd` command to navigate to the directory where the Streamlit file is located.

+4. **Run the Streamlit App**: Execute the following command to run the Streamlit app : `streamlit run app.py`